GfSE/SAF-Specification/viewpoints/Operational-Domain-Item-Kind-Viewpoint.md

 ## Example
 ![Operational Domain Item Definition](../diagrams/Operational-Domain-Item-Definition.svg)
 ## Purpose
-The Operational Domain Item Kind Viewpoint collects type definitions for any exchanged item of the Operational Domain.
-Its purpose is to define those item types and their relationships.
+The Operational Domain Item Kind Viewpoint captures enterprise wide concepts and collects type definitions for any exchanged item of the Operational Domain.
+Its purpose is to define these item types and their relationships.
 ## Applicability
-The Operational Domain Item Kind Viewpoint supports [tbd].
+The Operational Domain Item Kind Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1] and contributes to the problem or opportunity statement.
 ## Stakeholder
 ## Concern
 * What operational exchange does the operational performers need to consume or provide?
 ## Presentation
 Operational Domain Item Kinds are managed in the domain knowledge package of Enterprise.
 Operational Domain Item Kinds shall be value types or blocks.
-A BBD diagram featuring Operational Domain Item Kinds and their Relationships in terms of generalization, composition or general association shall be used.
+A block definition diagram (BDD) featuring Operational Domain Item Kinds and their Relationships in terms of generalization, composition or general association shall be used.

 ## Profile Model Reference
 * ItemFlow [SysML Profile]